erkan1863/erkan1863.github.io/_pages/about.md

 I have focused on the efficient utilization of neural networks under communication and control constraints for edge (distributed) devices applications e.g. sEMG sensor, audio-noise cancellation.

 **NEWS**:
 * **12/2024** Abstract on [When do we need to hire an expert?
-A dynamical system approach to Mixture-of-Experts](https://www.qualcomm.com/research/university-relations/innovation-fellowship/2025-north-america) is selected for next the phase by Qualcomm Innovation Fellowship.
+A dynamical system approach to Mixture-of-Experts](https://www.qualcomm.com/research/university-relations/innovation-fellowship/2025-north-america) is selected for the phase by Qualcomm Innovation Fellowship.

 * **10/2024** Paper on [Age of Coded Updates In Gossip Network Under Memory and Memoryless Scheme](https://erkan1863.github.io/publication/2024-10-29-age_of_coded) is on ArXiv.